How the Workplace affects Employee Political Contributions, 2021, American Political Science Review, forthcoming. [working paper]

-Political Uncertainty and Trade in Intermediate and Capital Goods: Evidence From Ukrainian Firms, with Oleksandr Shepotylo, under review, Download
+Political Uncertainty and Trade in Intermediate and Capital Goods: Evidence From Ukrainian Firms, with Oleksandr Shepotylo. under review. [working paper]

 - Abstract: We explore the effects of policy uncertainty on firm-level trade and introduce a new method to measure uncertainty using machine learning tools for quantitative text analysis.
 We extend a model with heterogeneous firms and sunk investments by adding intermediate inputs to derive hypotheses about the impact of trade policy uncertainty (TPU) on firm’s decision to import intermediate and capital goods.
 We look at Ukraine’s trade relations with EU and Russia to measure TPU and test predictions of our model.
 Ukrainian firms faced considerable uncertainty with regards to two mutually exclusive trade policies: the conclusion of a free trade agreement with the European Union (EU FTA) or a customs union with Russia (RU CU).
 Using unique firm-product-destination level data from Ukrainian manufacturing firms between 2003 and 2014, we find a substantive increase in firm-level exports to and imports from EU countries, once uncertainty with regards to the EU FTA is reduced.
 In line with our expectations, more protected goods, intermediates, and capital goods respond stronger to the reduction in TPU.
 The novel measure of uncertainty can be easily applied to other cases where governments face multiple mutually exclusive policy options.

-Political Alignment between Firms and Employees and Lobbying Effectiveness, work in progress
+Political Alignment between Firms and Employees: the Role of Asset Specificity, work in progress